AbsorbingChaos/stacks101-com/content/stx-mining/faq/_index.md

 ### I have an error not covered above, what do I do?

-Post in the the Stacks Discord chat under #mining with more information about your configuration, the step you got stuck on, and any screenshots, if applicable.
+Post in the the [Stacks Discord](https://stacks.chat) chat under #mining with more information about your configuration, the step you got stuck on, and any screenshots, if applicable.
 The community is really helpful!

 -----

 ### Where do I see my STX rewards?

 Miners spend Bitcoin (BTC) to earn Stacks (STX), however the rewards are not immediate.
-It takes 100 blocks for the STX rewards to appear based on the reward cycle.
+It takes 100 blocks for the STX rewards to appear based on the maturity time.

 -----